Dark Nights: Metal: Publication history

 The following month, DC announced Batman: Lost written by Scott Snyder with art by Olivier Coipel and Bengal.
 Snyder states, "the single issue story will strand Batman alone in the Dark Multiverse, where he will face his greatest fears."

 At the 2017 Comic-Con International, an additional tie-in one-shot was announced called Hawkman Found written by Jeff Lemire with art by Bryan Hitch and Kevin Nowlan.
 As the title implies, it focused on the connection between Hawkman and the events of "Dark Nights: Metal" and it is positioned as a sequel to Batman Lost.
-Lemire revealed that it "re-positions one of DC’s oldest, most iconic and most confusing characters ahead of a possible new ongoing in the new year."
+Lemire revealed that it "re-positions one of DC's oldest, most iconic and most confusing characters ahead of a possible new ongoing in the new year."

 In September 2017, DC announced, without a specific reason, that issue #4 would be delayed by a week.
 This led to the one-shot comic, Hawkman Found, being delayed by a week as well.

 DC announced another delay without reason in October 2017 and issue #5 was released three weeks later than the originally scheduled date.

-The series' sequel, Dark Nights: Death Metal, by Snyder and Capullo, was announced for May 2020.
+The series' sequel, "Dark Nights: Death Metal" by Snyder and Capullo, was announced for May 2020.
+"Dark Nights: Metal" and "Death Metal" have collectively been dubbed "Metal Wars" by reviewers.